 For example, when you log in, you’ll immediately land on a meditation page with their best short meditations, which encourages users to get started.

-If you want to search for something specific, pre-set searches like “sleep,” “focus,” and “relax” and categories like “Reframe Stress and Relax,” “Guide to Sleep,” and “Becoming a Mindful Parent” help users find what they’re looking for right away.
+If you want to search for something specific, pre-set options and categories help users find what they’re looking for right away, guiding them to relevant meditation sessions, sleep content, or other wellness resources.

 Even the meditation screens themselves are designed well.